potomak/legion/README.md

 Check out the
 [legion-discovery](https://github.com/owensmurray/legion-discovery)
-project for an example of a stateful web services that advantage of Legion's ability to define your own operations on your data.
+project for an example of a stateful web services that takes advantage of Legion's ability to define your own operations on your data.
 Take a look at [`Network.Legion.Discovery.App`](https://github.com/owensmurray/legion-discovery/blob/master/src/Network/Legion/Discovery/App.hs) to see where the magic of defining a Legion application happens.
 The rest